manojmo/pic_micro/hid_io/README.md

 This allows us to read `<num_samples>` of HIGH/LOW  states from `<pin_num>` at `<sampleInterval>` intervals.
 Not well tested.
 TODO : store the result in bits instead of bytes.
 A debug flag and mS/uS flag are also provided.

-## RP : Read Pin durations :
+## RPD : Read Pin durations :
-This allows us to read `<num_samples>` durations of HIGH/LOWs by sampling `<pin_num>` at intervals of `<sampleInterval>`. durations upto FFFF cycles are curently supported.
+This allows us to read `<num_samples>` durations of HIGH/LOWs by sampling `<pin_num>` at intervals of `<sampleInterval>`. durations upto FFFF cycles are currently supported.
 A debug flag, idle-state flag and mS/uS flag are also provided.
 This was used to read durations of IR-code from tata-sky remote, but i needed to adjust the values for code-exec delays. i have blogged about it here : http://chaukasalshi.blogspot.in/2015/03/pic-micro-remote-for-tata-sky.html